unomena/djangosaml2idp/docs/configuration.rst

 Login View
 **********

 The main view that processes a SAML request is the LoginView.
-It is a class-based view allowing to override methods and hooks as necessary.
+It is a class-based view allowing inheritance to override methods and hooks as necessary.

 .. autoclass:: djangosaml2idp.views.LoginProcessView